Distracted Driving Accidents

 Protecting the rights of car accident victims throughout Kansas - Bretz & Young

 Distracted driving accidents might seem like victimless crimes.
-But the reality is that distracted drivers made a choice to drive and engage in another activity at the same time.
+The reality is that distracted drivers made a choice to drive and engage in another activity at the same time.
 This is especially true for texting drivers, who broke the law and put your life at risk.

 Were you injured or did you lose a loved one because of a distracted driver?
 Get in touch with Bretz & Young for a fast, free claim analysis.
 Call (866) 881-0103 and learn how our law firm can help you.